 The views are spectacular and the rooms are comfy and old-fashioned.
 Be sure to get reservations if you want to stay here, and request one of the view rooms.
 I highly recommend this remarkable place - one of my most memorable experiences.

 For more information, history and photos, see the Hotel zum Türken.
+Or contact them directly for booking at email@example.com.

 The Kempinski (formerly the Intercontinental) is a large, luxury resort sitting on it's own hill with great views of the mountains.
 This is a high-end, very modern hotel with first-rate rooms, four restaurants, a swimming pool, spa and a Segway track for its guests.

-There was a controversy over its construction; this was the same hill where Reichsmarshall Hermann Goering had his country home.
+There was a controversy over its construction; this was the same hill where Reichsmarschall Hermann Goering had his country home.
 All traces of his bombed-out house were removed and the shape of the hill was changed.

 Some felt it wasn't really appropriate to build a luxury hotel on that spot, but the Bavarian government is pursuing a policy of returning the Obersalzberg to its original character as an Alpine resort and seems determined to erase most of the traces of its wartime history.